Ullah millet

-The Ullah Millet (or "Vlach Millet") was a separate millet (that is, a recognized ethno-religious and linguistic community) within the Ottoman Empire.
+The Ullah millet (Ulah milleti, lit.
+'Vlach millet', can be interpreted as "Aromanian nation") was a separate millet (that is, a recognized ethno-religious and linguistic community) within the Ottoman Empire.
 It was established by the Ottoman authorities for the Aromanians (also known as "Vlachs"; Ulahlar) in 1905, during the rise of nationalism in the Ottoman Empire.
-Although the Megleno-Romanians are also sometimes called "Vlachs", the Ullah Millet was not intended for them.
+Although the Megleno-Romanians are also sometimes called Vlachs, the Ullah millet was not intended for them.